-West Bromwich Albion v Preston North End
+Preston win to dent Baggies promotion hopes

 Post update

+Attempt missed.
+Callum Robinson (West Bromwich Albion) right footed shot from outside the box is too high following a corner.

 Corner, West Bromwich Albion.
-Conceded by Sepp van den Berg.
+Conceded by Benjamin Whiteman.

+Attempt blocked.
+Karlan Grant (West Bromwich Albion) right footed shot from outside the box is blocked.

+Callum Robinson (West Bromwich Albion) wins a free kick in the attacking half.